Franeker: University of Franeker

+Recent history

+In 1984, the municipalities of Franeker and Franekeradeel, as well as part of the municipality of Barradeel, were merged into the new municipality of Franekeradeel.

+On 1 January 2018, Franeker became the main town of the newly formed municipality of Waadhoeke.
+The town hall is located on the Harlingerstraatweg in Franeker.

 Geography

 Franeker is located in the municipality of Waadhoeke in the northwest of the province of Friesland in the north of the Netherlands.
-It is east of the city of Harlingen, north of the Van Harinxmakanaal and about 20 km west of the provincial capital Leeuwarden.
+It is east of the city of Harlingen, north of the Van Harinxmakanaal, south of the Wadden Sea coast, and about 20 km west of the provincial capital Leeuwarden.

 Demographics

-As of 1 January 2014, the city of Franeker had a population of 12,781.
+As of 2023, the city of Franeker had a population of 13,015.

 Culture

 Museums

 The Eise Eisinga Planetarium and the Museum Martena are museums located in the city.
-The Planetarium is an orrery built by a local wool carder to explain a conjunction of the planets and to help mitigate local fears of what would happen during the planets' alignment.
-Built in Eisinga's own living room, it is one of the oldest operating orreries in the world.
-The Museum Martena, opened in 2006, is housed in a manor house built in 1498 and is devoted to the history of the city and the region.
+The Planetarium is an orrery built between 1774 and 1781 by the local wool carder Eise Eisinga to explain a conjunction of the planets and to help mitigate local fears of what would happen during the planets' alignment.
+Built in Eisinga's own living room, it is the oldest continuously operating orrery in the world.
+In 2023, the Planetarium was officially designated a UNESCO World Heritage Site.

+Museum Martena, opened in 2006, is housed in the Martenahuis.
+This old stins was built in 1502 by order of Hessel van Martena and was the residence of Campegius Vitringa and Anna Maria van Schurman in the second half of the 17th century.
+The museum is devoted to the history of the city and the region.